 15. National Coal Mining Museum

 The National Coal Mining Museum used to be the real-life Caphouse Colliery, making this a true one-off Yorkshire attraction and it’s absolutely free.
 There are still plenty of remnants of its past to be discovered, from underground tunnels to pit head baths, pit ponies and paddy trains, as well as an intriguing museum that details the history of coal mining in Yorkshire to browse around.
+You can take a guided underground tour too, for a £5 deposit, which you can get back at the end or deposit to the institution.

 National Coal Mining Museum, Caphouse Colliery, New Road, Overton, West Yorkshire, WF4 4RH.